 Program of Study

 The primary target audience for the graduate program consists of practicing or aspiring teachers and leaders in the field of education.
-The Graduate Program provides two tracks.
-One is for students who wish to obtain a Master’s degree while simultaneously working toward their initial teaching license.
-The other is for students who already hold a valid teaching license but wish to obtain a Master’s degree.
+The graduate program provides two concentrations:

 In order to obtain unconditional admission, the applicant must meet or exceed the following criteria: